Skip navigation

 You’ve taken the first important step in recognizing your drinking is becoming a problem that needs to be addressed.
 At Catholic Health, our dedicated professionals are here to help you.

 We offer services and programs across Long Island to help with substance abuse problems.
-Our experts are skilled at all aspects of detoxification, rehabilitation and recovery.
+Our experts are skilled in all aspects of detoxification, rehabilitation and recovery.
 We create a treatment plan that fits your unique situation and needs.
 Because recovery is ongoing, we also provide tools to help you maintain a substance-free life.

 browser error